-1. During the period beginning on effective date and lasting until the expiration date of this permit, the permittee is authorized to discharge in accordance with the following limitations and monitoring requirements from the following outfall: 3PF00002001.
+1. During the period beginning on the effective date of this permit and lasting until the expiration date, the permittee is authorized to discharge in accordance with the following limitations and monitoring requirements from the following outfall: 1PL00002001.
 See Part II, OTHER REQUIREMENTS, for locations of effluent sampling.